TolikPylypchuk/SharpHook/docs/articles/testing.md

 then `SharpHook.Testing.TestProvider` can be used.
 It implements every interface in the `SharpHook.Providers` namespace, so it can be used instead of normal low-level functionality providers.

-Like `TestProvider`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
+Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
 It also contains the `PostedEvents` property.

 `TestProvider` can be used with two different threading modes – the simple mode and the event loop mode.